aa1215/clever_coding_challenge/README.md

 This is my submission for the Clever SWE Intern 2021 Coding Challenge.
 This program finds an order that a student can take each of the courses provided where all the prerequisites are satisfied.

 ## Prerequisites + Installation
 This program submission does not require compilation.
-The program can be run easily through:
+The program can be run through these commands:
 ```bash
 cd clever_coding_challenge
 ./scheduler math.json